How To Make A Lava Lamp With Water And Oil

 A Brief History of Lava Lamps

 The lava lamp was invented in 1963 by British accountant Edward Craven Walker.
-Inspired by an egg timer made from a cocktail shaker filled with liquids, Walker spent years perfecting his design.
-He initially called his invention the "Astro Lamp" and later licensed it to the American company Lava Lite in 1966.
-The lava lamp quickly became a symbol of the psychedelic era, gracing the living rooms of hippies and suburban families alike.
+Consider this: inspired by an egg timer made from a cocktail shaker filled with liquids, Walker spent years perfecting his design.
+In real terms, he initially called his invention the "Astro Lamp" and later licensed it to the American company Lava Lite in 1966.
+On the flip side, the lava lamp quickly became a symbol of the psychedelic era, gracing the living rooms of hippies and suburban families alike.
 Despite its retro origins, the lava lamp remains a popular novelty item and a testament to the enduring appeal of simple scientific principles brought to life.

 Crafting Your Own Lava Lamp: A Step-by-Step Guide